mmhanif/nlp_workshop/README.md

 ## Note for MacOS

+Use env-MacOS.yml instead of env.yml to create the conda environment on MacOS.

 By default, conda installs MKL versions of libraries such as numpy, tensorflow etc. However, this seems to cause [some issues](https://stackoverflow.com/questions/53014306/error-15-initializing-libiomp5-dylib-but-found-libiomp5-dylib-already-initial).